Newborn screening

 Your health professional will explain which newborn screening tests are offered.
 They'll always ask for your permission before a test.

-Public Health Scotland have produced a leaflet explaining newborn screening in Scotland.
-This explains why screening is offered and what happens if the test finds that your baby might have a health condition.
+Public Health Scotland have produced leaflets explaining newborn screening in Scotland.
+These explain why screening is offered and what happens if the tests finds that your baby might have a health condition.

 Last updated: